How to Start a Home Staging Business

 Staging jobs can range from $100-250 for consulting only and $500-5000 for hands-on staging, depending on the size of the house, the extent of the staging, and the items required.
 According to Zip Recruiter, home stagers make as little as $20,500 and as high as $81,000 per year, with an average of $44,530.
 The beauty of owning your own home staging business is that you can work as much or little as you want and control your income if you’re willing to pound the pavement to get clients.
 The more experience you have with results you can show, the easier it will be to get more business and charge higher rates.

-Finally, there is a certain amount of seasonality to the business.
+There is a certain amount of seasonality to this business.
 Most people sell their homes in the Spring and Summer, so you’ll need to be prepared for fluctuations in your income.